derKlinke/oscar/README.md

 # 🦭 oscar

 Oscar is a SwiftUI-based Mac app for monitoring incoming OSC data.
 It is able to listen to multiple ports simultaneously and sort the incoming messages into channels.
 Floating-point data will also be visually displayed in a chart.

+You can download it [here](https://klinke-studio-public.s3.eu-west-1.amazonaws.com/apps/oscar/oscar-1.0.dmg).
+Updates will be handled automatically from within the app.

 ## LICENSE